kasperschnack/vizdoom-docker-jupyter-setup/README.md

 ## Up and running with GPU

 Doing Deep RL using CPUs is very time consuming  using GPUs is generally preferable.
 We train using quite a few different algorithms.
 As there are currently no Macbooks with nvidia gpu(the only feasible gpus for deep learning at the time of writing) we we only use mac for the preliminary testing.
 The actual training is done on ubuntu-machines.
+Here's what we need to do to get up and running docker:
+1. Install GPU-driver.
+It's important to install a driver version that is compatible with the GPU arcitechture of your graphics card.
+If you don't you might get into trouble further down the road.
+2. Install CUDA Toolkit
+3. Install CUDNN
+4. Install docker and nvidia-docker2
 Setting up unfortunately isn't trivial.
-Thankfully, Pyimagesearch has a [guide](https://www.pyimagesearch.com/2019/01/30/ubuntu-18-04-install-tensorflow-and-keras-for-deep-learning/) for doing setup.
+Thankfully, Pyimagesearch has a [guide](https://www.pyimagesearch.com/2019/01/30/ubuntu-18-04-install-tensorflow-and-keras-for-deep-learning/) for doing steps 1-3.
+Step 4 is described [here](https://github.com/NVIDIA/nvidia-docker)